 These options rise in cost as you progress down the list, and each comes with its own benefits and risks.
 As with any purchase, you sacrifice quality and service as you go to a lower price point – or as they say, you get what you pay for.
 Consider your risk/return and choose the right option to perform your translations for the highest quality and ROI, and lowest risk.

-For more information about the other options and for answers to all your translation questions, visit our Resource Library at https://www.rapporttranslations.com/learning-center.
+For more information about the other options and for answers to all your document and website translation questions, visit our Resource Library at https://www.rapporttranslations.com/learning-center.

 Sign up to be notified when we publish new blogs and send out our monthly newsletter full of great topics from entrepreneurship, to growth hacking and growing your business online great FREE tips